 After a comparative analysis of our final two prototypes, we determined that visualizing one's working status to their team in collaborative workspaces provided for the most compelling, desirable, and useful idea to build upon further.

-Modus Cube was created in two main components the cube and the mount.
-The two components created were the grid to be placed in public space and the actual cubes themselves.
+The two components created were the grid mount that would be placed in a public, visible space and the actual cubes themselves.

 The core interaction in Modus cube is conveying one’s work status remotely from their current location to the grid so that another person can see this status without actually having to go to that work station.
 This is accomplished by rotating the cube and sending that color to the grid.
 In order to achieve this wireless communication, we used ESP8266 WiFi modules communicating with each other.
 By using a client-server model, the remote module is able to send requests to the other module and change the colors to correspond depending on the orientation.